NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifs/lab-motifs.rst

 	less ENCFF693MYU.bed

 It's often a good idea to just use the peaks with the strongest signal for motif finding.
-This is becuase a) motif finding programs have a hard time handling large inputs, and b) the peaks with the strongest signal are most likely to be true binding sites and to contain the motif of interest.
+This is because a) motif finding programs have a hard time handling large inputs, and b) the peaks with the strongest signal are most likely to be true binding sites and to contain the motif of interest.
 Therefore, we will run motif finding on the top 500 peaks.
 To get the top 500 peaks, we first sort the peaks on "signalValue" in column 7 (using the ``sort`` command) and then take the first 500 peaks (using the ``head`` command):

 .. code-block:: bash